JaxkDev/koth/README.md

  - option to download update (but not install, too many security issues there)
  - Much more events for other developers to be able to customise the game EVEN MORE !
  - HouseCleaning and a load of testing to release v1.0.0 :)
- - Default arena values to be in config.
  - Something extra for when winner is announced ***wink***

 ## About the game